JukkaK/Distributed2022/docs/finalreport.md

 Read more of the basic region/zone design [here](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-overview).

+Here are some fault tolerance figures we found for the services we use in this project.
+These numbers are rather difficult to find and the basis or details are not revealed to the user.

+Azure Static Web App, where our frontend runs, is promised 99.95% availability.

+Azure Cosmos DB  provide 99.99% availability regardless of the number of regions associated with their database.
+Azure Cosmos DB automatically mitigates replica outages by guaranteeing at least three replicas of your data in each Azure region for your account within a four replica quorum.

+In Funcntion App there is no built-in redundancy available.
+How ever to avoid loss of execution during outages, user can redundantly deploy the same functions to function apps in multiple regions.
+When running the same function code in multiple regions, there are two patterns user can chose from: active/active or active/passive.
+Our functions are in active/active state so they are all actively running.
+In order for this to work in the best possible way, Azure Front Door should be implemented.
+This would coordinate traffic between all areas/functions.
+We do not use this service, because based on our tests, when one function was stopped, traffic was redirected to another function automatically.

 __TODO: Ville__

 - Frontend, service bus, cosmos db+api: just a single instance of these currently deployed.
 Check from docs on the fault tolerance of those.